Citation, DOI and article data

 - rheumatoid lung disease

-Chest radiographs are the most commonly used examination to assess for the presence of a pleural effusion; however, it should be noted that on a routine erect chest x-ray as much as 250-600 mL of fluid is required before it becomes evident 6.
+Chest radiographs are the most commonly used examination to assess for the presence of pleural effusion; however, it should be noted that on a routine erect chest x-ray as much as 250-600 mL of fluid is required before it becomes evident 6.
 A lateral decubitus projection is most sensitive, able to identify even a small amount of fluid.
 At the other extreme, supine projections can mask large quantities of fluid.

 Chest radiograph (lateral decubitus)

-A lateral decubitus film (obtained with the patient lying on their side, effusion side down, with a cross table shoot through technique) can visualize small amounts of fluid layering against the dependent parietal pleura.
+A lateral decubitus film (obtained with the patient lying on their side, effusion side down, with a cross table shoot through technique) can visualize small amounts of fluid layering against the dependant parietal pleura.

 Chest radiograph (erect)